Follow the three C’s when writing your prompts.

 - Be clear: Be precise and avoid contradictory or ambiguous instructions.
 Vague prompts, like "Make this better," give AI too many possible paths and require it to make assumptions.
 Instead, give clearer direction with a more specific prompt, like "Revise this text to be more formal and add a call to action."

 - Be consistent: Use the same vocabulary for the same concepts throughout your conversation with AI.
 For example, if you refer to a “spreadsheet” in your initial prompt, continue to say spreadsheet throughout the rest of your conversation.
-Using words like “matrix” or “tab” interchangeably in the same chat might confuse AI.
+Using words like “matrix” or “tab” interchangeably in the same chat might cause the quality of your results to deteriorate over the course of your conversation.

 Always evaluate the output